Tips On How to Keep Algae Out of Turtle Tank

 Keep The Tank Clean

-Turtles are infamous for their messiness.
-When you provide them with enough food, they will eat less and waste more.
 Therefore, the leftovers will son fill up the turtle tank.
 It is important because leftovers will quickly get rotten, and will ruin the tank’s water’s cleanliness.

 Hence, you have to clean the leftovers regularly, possibly once a week, from the turtle tank to keep algae away from it.
 You can use a siphon net to collect and remove the leftovers from the turtle tank quickly.
-Also, make sure the filter is running successfully, and it is collecting the invisible particles from the tank water that the net can’t collect.

 Regular Vacuum